xLeeJYx/node-bptf/readme.md

 * `steamID` - The steam 64 id of the target

 ### createBuyListing(listing, callback)
-* Used to create a buy listing on bptf.
+* Used to create a buy listing on bptf. and `listing` object.
 * `listing` - An object that contains the details of the item
 	* `item` - Name of the item (based on backpack.tf) ***Required**
 	* `quality` - Quality name (Case sensitive) or quality number ***Defaults to Unique if not set**